apache/thrift/lib/haxe/README.md

 ========================

 WHAT WORKS:
+- socket transport, binary protocol
-- tutorial works with sockets, both client and server
+- tutorial client and server
+- cross-test client and server
 - tested with Haxe C++ target
 - designed to work with all other Haxe and OpenFL targets (not tested!)

 TODO:
 - build scripts and makefiles for tutorial and test

-- cross-test client and server (currently working on this part)
+FURTHER DEVELOPMENTS:
-- JSON protocol, update tutorial and test accordingly
+- add JSON protocol, update tutorial and test accordingly
-- HTTP transport, update tutorial and test accordingly
+- add HTTP transport, update tutorial and test accordingly
-- Tests of all components against as much as possible Haxe and/or OpenFL targets
+- Tests of all components against all Haxe/OpenFL targets
 - Try to minimze or eliminate known restrictions (see below)